lucasdietrich/AVRTOS/readme.md

 - Round-robin scheduling without priority support
 - Configurable system clock with support for all hardware timers (e.g. 0-2 for ATmega328p and 0-5 for ATmega2560)
 - Synchronization objects like mutexes, semaphores, workqueues, FIFOs, message queues, memory slabs, flags, signals
-- Drivers for UART, timers, GPIO, and external interrupts
+- Drivers for UART, timers, GPIO, SPI and external interrupts
 - Thread sleep with up to 65-second duration in simple mode (extendable using high-precision time objects)
 - Scheduler lock/unlock to temporarily prevent preemption for preemptive threads
 - Thread switching from interrupts